-When I was a young mom with just 1, then 2 children and learning to juggle humans…
+When I was a young mom with just 1, and then 2 kiddos, learning to juggle humans…

-read something like: Take a shower, have some Quiet Time with God, start a load of laundry, put away dry dishes, feed the dogs, visit with my husband before he leaves… on and on it went.
-Usually it was the baby that woke me, not the alarm.
-The baby woke the toddler (or visa versa).
-Both were hungry and needed changing and my list got pushed further and further off as it grew!
+It was usually played out, that the baby woke me before the alarm.
+The baby then woke the toddler, both were hungry and needed changing and that list I made got pushed further and further off.
 How was I ever going to make this work?
-Even if I was organized to get somewhere, invariably something would happen to cause a glitch in the program.
+No matter how organized I was, invariably something would happen to cause a glitch in my plan.

-Elisabeth Elliot came on the radio at that time, everyday for 15 minutes with Gateway To Joy.
-Her continually soothing words of God as my shepherd calmly leading me, gave me hope.
-I remember her saying things like the spilled milk, the knock at the door, the appliance breaking, the emergency run to the doctor or store were the most important moments of the day.
+In those days, Elisabeth Elliot came on the radio, everyday for 15 minutes -Gateway To Joy.
+Her continually soothing voice said God was my shepherd and He would calmly lead me.
+This gave me hope.
+She reiterated things like the spilled milk, the knock at the door, the appliance breaking, the emergency run to the doctor or store were the most important moments of the day.
 She would tell me to look for the interruptions, that it was God slowing me down; intervening in my plans.
-They were moments of truth.
+These were the moments of truth.
 Moments of testing my attitude.
-Moments that push perseverance and grow maturity (James 1:2-4).
+Moments that pushed perseverance and grew maturity (James 1:2-4).
+Ugh